needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 ### Variables

 1. If a style is getting its value from a USS variable, its style field label in the Inspector will appear highlighted.
-1. Can now click on the label of a style field using a USS variable to see where the variable value is coming from (via a tooltip popup).
 1. Selectors can now use USS variables for their style values via a new per-field variable mode.
 This is not supported on elements via inline styles.
+1. Right-clicking on a style field and selecting "Show Variable" will:
+    1. See where the variable value is coming from (via a tooltip popup).
+    1. Activate variable mode.
-1. Style field variable mode can be activated by double-clicking on its label or via a button in the tooltip popup.
+    1. Un-focusing the variable mode field will switch the field back to normal mode and hide the tooltip popup.